-The TA will support NEP objectives to achieve education for all by 2015, particularly in the area of good governance and capacity development.
-It will support the management of Loan 2761-BAN(SF): Third Primary Education Development Project (PEDP III).
+The TA was in line with the support for NEP objectives to achieve education for all, particularly in the areas of good governance and capacity development.
+It supported the management of Loan 2761-BAN(SF): Third Primary Education Development Project (PEDP III) and Loan 3256-BAN(SF): PEDP III Additional Financing.
 PEDP III focuses on achieving outputs in 4 result areas: (i) improved teaching and learning for all; (ii) reduced disparities; (iii) decentralized and effective organization, and (iv) improved planning and management.
 PEDP III links financing to government achieving a set of annual disbursement linked indicators (DLIs) that are outputs deemed essential to meet the project's objectives.
-A 5-year DLI matrix that defines annual DLIs and detailed protocol, and an independent verification mechanism for DLI achievement has been developed.
+A 6-year DLI matrix that defines annual DLIs and detailed protocol, and an independent verification mechanism for DLI achievement has been developed.
 PEDP III also uses the government's treasury system for disbursement and financial management.

 |Project Name||Support for the Third Primary Education Development Project|

 |Project Type / Modality of Assistance||Technical Assistance

 |Strategic Agendas||Inclusive economic growth

 |Sector / Subsector||

 |Gender Equity and Mainstreaming||No gender elements|